anchor chain

 VTS Rating(s) 1 4 7 (5)

-To increase speed and accommodation, 130 feet were added to the hull amidships bringing the overall length to just under 1,000 feet.
-Experience with other large battleship conversions made Yonaga's go rapidly, but she was still saddled with the same weakness of having the unarmored flight deck an integral part of the ship's structure.
-Lack of heavy armor gave Yonaga a medium displacement for her huge size, and high speed.
-Ambitiously designed to accommodate 125 folding-wing aircraft, Yonaga operated only 98 of the relatively fixed-wing aircraft then in service.
-When she worked-up just prior to the Hawaiian Operation, she had the largest aircraft complement of any carrier afloat.
+To increase fineness ratio and accommodation, 130 feet were added to the hull amidships bringing the overall length to just under 1,000 feet.
+The extra length allowed additional boilers below decks for greater speed than the planned battleship, and various other improvements over the Shokaku-class of fleet carriers then building.
+Experience with other large battleship conversions made Yonaga's go rapidly, but she was still saddled with the same weakness of having the un-armored flight deck an integral part of the ship's structure.
+Lack of heavy armor gave Yonaga a medium displacement and high speed for her huge size.
+Ambitiously designed to accommodate 126 folding-wing aircraft, Yonaga operated only 102 of the relatively fixed-wing aircraft then in service.
 An island, on the port side like Akagi's, was of a new, roomy design whose likeness became a feature on all subsequent fleet carriers, though mirrored onto the starboard side.
+A spacious suite invited an Admiral to hoist his flag aboard her (if he wasn't already duly impressed by Yonaga's power and size!)

 Though Yonaga's loss was a great blow to the Japanese, the four American CV's reported sunk off Hawaii (actually only two, plus one severely damaged, plus the target-ship Utah mistaken for a carrier with her reinforced deck planking) and the destruction of other surface ships gave rise to a fatal optimism for the Japanese.
 Most large CV's built thereafter had armored decks but couldn't handle more than 65 aircraft, so Yonaga remains the most powerful aircraft carrier ever built by the Japanese.

 Admiral's note: Yonaga was inspired by Peter Albano's book The Seventh Carrier about a similar fictional carrier having armored decks and 125 aircraft that got trapped in an ice cave just before the Hawaiian Operation and didn't get thawed out until 1981 to complete her mission as assigned 40 years before!!
 Albano's pre-war Yonaga would have surpassed the capabilities of even the post-war USS Midway class.
-That would have been too advanced even for my Grand Fleet assumptions, so I toned down my Yonaga to meet a more reasonable Japanese capability.
+Because that ship would have been too advanced even for my Grand Fleet assumptions, I toned down my Yonaga to meet a more reasonable Japanese capability.

 to French Navy | to German Navy | to Italian Navy